-This seminar is designed for students completing the Medical Assisting Program.
-Current topics in Medical Assisting will be discussed and students will work on preparing for the AAMA certification examination.
+This course is designed for students completing the Medical Assisting Program.
+Current topics in Medical Assisting will be discussed and students will work on preparing for the AMT (American Medical Technologists) registration exam and/or AAMA (American Association of Medical Assistants) certification examination.